Sorting Tables with Object Oriented JavaScript QuickSort

 That's it!
 Seriously, you can upload the files and sort your tables.

-But what if your table has HTML inside its' <td> tags as in the example ?
-Well, then you will have to tell the script how to access those values.
-Don't worry though, you only have to tell it once.
-For a quick example we will consider a 3 column table that has one column whose values are wrapped in <a> tags, like so:
+What if your table has custom HTML inside its <td> tags as in the example?
+Then we have to teach the script how to access the value we want to sort by.
+For a quick example consider a 3 column table that has one column whose values are wrapped in <a> tags, and one column that contains <img> elements like so:

 <thead>